 Figure 1.
 Synergistic effect of PBO on deltamethrin resistance.
 Adult females were exposed or not to 4% PBO for 1h followed by a 30-min exposure to 0.03% deltamethrin.
 Mortality was recorded 24h after exposure.
 Mean mortality rates are indicated ± SD, and compared using a Wilcoxon test (N=5, ns: not significant; **: p-value < 0.01).

-deltamethrin bioassays performed on F1 and F2 males and females ‘Bora-Bora x IR0F’ reciprocal crosses did not support any significant bias affecting the transmission of resistance (Supplementary file 1). mortality levels upon deltamethrin exposure were , indicating the absence of a maternal effect. ntermediate mortality levels were again observed in F2, suggesting the lack of a sex transmission bias.
+As the duplicated P450 locus is located on chromosome 1, which also carries the sex determining locus, deltamethrin bioassays were performed on F1 and F2 males and females obtained from both ‘Bora-Bora x IR0F’ reciprocal crosses in order to investigate the mode of transmission of resistance.
+Such comparative bioassays did not support any significant bias affecting the transmission of resistance (Supplementary file 1).
+For both F1 males and females, mortality levels upon deltamethrin exposure were similar in the two reciprocal crosses and intermediate to those of the parental lines, indicating the absence of a maternal effect and a semi-dominant phenotype in heterozygotes.
+Similar and intermediate mortality levels were again observed in F2 males and females, suggesting the lack of a sex transmission bias.

+Overexpression of the duplicated CYP6 gene cluster